choke06/Verity/README.md

 # Problem

-As AI systems make decisions and complete tasks autonomously using information gathered from across the web, evaluating the credibility of information becomes increasingly important.
+As AI systems and autonomous agents make decisions and complete tasks using information gathered from across the web, evaluating the credibility of information becomes increasingly important.

 # Core Challenge